KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ## Authoring Details ##

 The model was created with [Autodesk 3ds Max](https://www.autodesk.com/products/3ds-max/) and exported to glTF via the [Max2Babylon](https://github.com/BabylonJS/Exporters/tree/master/3ds%20Max) exporter.
-The glTF file was then edited manually in [Visual Studio Code](https://code.visualstudio.com) with the [glTF Tools](https://github.com/AnalyticalGraphicsInc/gltf-vscode) extension to add KHR extensions.
+The glTF file was then edited manually in [Visual Studio Code](https://code.visualstudio.com) with the [glTF Tools](https://github.com/AnalyticalGraphicsInc/gltf-vscode) extension to add KHR extensions. [glTF-Transform](https://gltf-transform.donmccurdy.com/cli.html) was used to compress the PNG textures into KTX using ETC1S compression.

 The textures were created from photo reference, then augmented with procedural textures and hand-painted detail.
 The emissive textures were pre-rendered in 3ds Max using the V-Ray renderer and sphere lights, and the textures were hand-tuned to look better in Babylon.js.
 Because the emissives do not represent physically-accurate lighting, they can only simulate diffuse lighting not reflection/refraction, so the pure-metal and plastic-bead materials do not have emissive textures.

-The asset passes [glTF Validation](http://github.khronos.org/glTF-Validator/) except the variants model has an UNSUPPORTED_EXTENSION warning and five UNUSED_OBJECT infos for `KHR_materials_variants` which is not yet supported by the validator.
-The KTX model also has several warnings for `KHR_textures_basisu` which is also not yet supported.
-The translucency model also has a validation warning for an unsupported `KHR_materials_translucency`.

 ## License Information

-(C) 2020, Wayfair LLC.
+(C) 2021, Wayfair LLC.
 CC-BY 4.0 International https://creativecommons.org/licenses/by/4.0/.